kimgoetzke/mooplas/README.md

 # Mooplas

-This repository contains a basic multiplayer game inspired by _Achtung, die Kurve!_, written in Rust using Bevy Engine ( v0.17).
+This repository contains a basic multiplayer game inspired by _Achtung, die Kurve!_, written in Rust using Bevy Engine (v0.17).
 The goal of the project was to explore network programming when real-time movement is involved.

 > [!WARNING]
 > This project is still in active development.
-Some core features are not yet implemented.
+Some core features have not been implemented yet.

 ## Features